 Click on any point to see the values under the cursor and have that source highlighted in the table and on the images.

-If you have many sources, it will bin them up ("decimate" them), and the plot will be shades of grey corresponding to how many points are represented at that location in the plot.
+If you have many sources, it will bin them up, and the plot will be shades of grey corresponding to how many points are represented at that location in the plot.
 The lightest shade of grey represent one point in the plot at that location, and the darkest shades of grey represent many more points in the plot at that location.
 If you click on one of the points, it will tell you how many catalog rows correspond to that point, e.g., The reason it does this is to more fairly represent the point density -- and to make the plotting faster.
 In these cases, though, it will not give you the option to overplot errors.

 You can change the bin size and shading.
-If you have a decimated plot, you have a "binning options" arrow near the bottom of the plot options pop-up.
+If you have a binned plot, you have a "binning options" arrow near the bottom of the plot options pop-up.
 You can choose whether the binning is set automatically (leave boxes blank), or by you (populate the boxes).
 You can also choose if the grey shading is set linearly or logarithmically.
 NOTE THAT you can't change the bin size in just one direction; if you enter a number for the "Number of x-bins" box, you must also enter a number for the "Number of y-bins" box.

 In order to have the tool plot one point per catalog row, you need to zoom in or otherwise restrict (see below) the data such that there are 'few enough' points represented in the plot.
 If there is just one point in the plot that needs to be rebinned, all of the points will be small blue individual points.